patricklafrance/wmfnext-shell/README.md

     }
 }
 ```

+> This is done automatically by `createRemoteConfiguration()`, you don't have to do it manually.

 👉 As the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin) is used, a `public` folder with an `index.html` file must also be added at the root of the application.